narrowin/ansible-mikrotik/README.md

 Available under the [Apache License 2.0](LICENSE), a permissive license that allows commercial and private use, distribution, modification, and patent use.

-# Quck start options
+# Quick start options

-Spin up one of our exampels in [examples](examples) folder in no time.
+Spin up one of our examples in [examples](examples) folder in no time.
 No local software dependencies - fully self-contained [containerlab](https://containerlab.dev) with ansible and this repo installed.
 All batteries included!

 # Installation

-This sets up the needed softwaere and environment to run ansible on your machine.
+This sets up the needed software and environment to run ansible on your machine.

 ## Install ansible and required dependencies